By Casey Reid 1 min read

 The initial decision-making phase occurs before community cards are dealt.
 Your choice to fold, call, or raise hinges on your hole cards, position, and the betting action.
 For starters, understanding pre-flop strategies involves evaluating hand strength and the number of players remaining.

-For example, premium hands like AA, KK, QQ, AK suited are often played aggressively, especially in early position, whereas weaker hands (like 7-2 offsuit) should generally be folded.
+For example, premium hands like AA, KK, QQ, AK suited are often played aggressively, especially in Early Position, whereas weaker hands (like 7-2 offsuit) should generally be folded.

 Position matters greatly here; acting later allows you to observe opponents' actions and adjust accordingly.
 For instance, if you're in a late position with a marginal hand but see aggressive betting, you might opt to fold rather than risk chips unnecessarily.